CDCgov/MaRS/docs/index.md

 1. Choose an Erlenmeyer flask that is 2-4 times the volume of the solution and place a stirring rod into the flask.

-2. Weigh the agar to the desired concentration
+2. Weigh the agar to the desired concentration.

 3. Add the appropriate amount of buffer for the desired concentration.